awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scps_create.md

 # Creating, updating, and deleting service control policies<a name="orgs_manage_policies_scps_create"></a>

-When signed in with permissions to your organization's management account \(formerly known as the "master account"\), you can create and update [service control policies \(SCPs\)](orgs_manage_policies_scps.md)\.
+When signed in with permissions to your organization's management account, you can create and update [service control policies \(SCPs\)](orgs_manage_policies_scps.md)\.
 You create SCPs by building statements that deny or allow access to services and actions that you specify\.

-The default configuration for working with SCPs is to create statements that deny access\.
+The default configuration for working with SCPs is to use a "block list" strategy where you create statements that deny access\.
 With deny statements, you can also specify resources and conditions for the statement and use the [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element\.
 For allow statements, you can specify services and actions only\.
 For more information about statements that deny access and allow access, see [Strategies for using SCPs](orgs_manage_policies_scps_strategies.md)\.

 **Tip**
-You can use [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) to update your SCPs to restrict access to only the AWS services that you need\.
+You can use [service last accessed data](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) in [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) as a data point for updating your SCPs to restrict access to only the AWS services that you need\.
 For more information, see [Viewing Organizations Service Last Accessed Data for Organizations](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor-view-data-orgs.html) in the *IAM User Guide\.*

 ## Creating an SCP<a name="create-an-scp"></a>